skjkanchan/OSProject2/devlog.md

 b.
 This session I plan on continuing the communication between the Teller and the Customer and I want to get the customer to introudce themselves to the Teller.

 # April 11 1:47pm
+I am now ending this project session.
 The communication of the customers introducing themselves seems to be working so I will now push my current code.
+Next session I plan to flesh out the communication better so it's more back and forth.

+# April 11 11:12pm
+a.
+I am starting a new project session.
+Since last project session I dont really have any new thoughts, but I am hoping I can get the communication figured out as that seems to be the main aspect of this project.
+b.
+This project session I plan on fleshing out the communication more.
+Right now customers can introduce themselves to the Tellers, but tellers cannot respond and don't have access to the customer's information.
+This is what I want to accomplish.

+# April 12 2:14am
+I am now ending this project session.
+The Tellers now have access to the customer's id and their transaction type.
+I also ended up running into an issue with the program terminating and the customers being served out of order.
+I ended up fixing this issue so now customers are being served in order and I also implemented mutual exclusion to access of shared data.
+I also ended up duplicating ThreadDemo.java to ThreadTest.java and am now working on my code there as Bank.java was giving me lots of isses.